mastering pressure

 It’s like walking through a hurricane and not feeling the wind.

-Few individuals can achieve and maintain this state, but those who do often reap substantial rewards.
+Few people can achieve and maintain this state, but those who do often reap substantial rewards.

 Attaining proficiency in “deep water” requires rigorous: